WICG/attribution-reporting-api/GOALS.md

 API Design Goals
 ===============

-This document is a collection of use cases and design principles that a web platform festure for measuring and reporting ad click conversions should fufill.
+This document is a collection of use cases and design principles that a web platform feature for measuring and reporting ad click conversions should support and follow.

 ### Privacy